NomicFoundation/hardhat/docs/hardhat-network/README.md

 If neither mining mode is enabled, no new blocks will be mined, but you can manually mine new blocks using the `evm_mine` RPC method.
 This will generate a new block that will include as many pending transactions as possible.

-For more details on mining modes and mempool behavior, see [the reference documentation](reference/README.md#Mining%20modes). <!-- TODO: ensure this link works -->
+For more details on mining modes and mempool behavior, see [the reference documentation](reference/README.md#mining-modes).

 ### Logging